Apteco/apteco-api/pkg/docs/FastStatsSystemsApi.md

     api_instance = apteco_api.FastStatsSystemsApi(api_client)
     data_view_name = 'data_view_name_example' # str | The name of the DataView to act on
 system_name = 'system_name_example' # str | The name of the FastStats system to act on
 filter = 'filter_example' # str | Filter the list of items using a simple expression language.
-The available list of fields are Key, Type, TableName, VariableType (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
-The available list of fields are Key, Type, TableName, VariableType (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)
+The available list of fields are Key, Type, TableName, VariableType.
+The following functions can also be used in the filter: GetAncestorsDescendantsAndSelf('tablename'), GetAncestorsAndSelf('tablename'), GetAncestors('tablename'). (optional) order_by = 'order_by_example' # str | Order the items by a given field (in ascending order unless the field is preceeded by a \"-\" character).
+The available list of fields are Key, Type, TableName, VariableType. (optional) offset = 56 # int | The number of items to skip in the (potentially filtered) result set before returning subsequent items. (optional) count = 56 # int | The maximum number of items to show from the (potentially filtered) result set. (optional)